eriksjolund/podman-socket-activation/README.md

 of containers.
 Such socket activation can be used in the systemd services that are generated with the command `podman generate systemd --new --name CTR`.

 I created a container image _ghcr.io/eriksjolund/socket-activate-echo_ that contains a simple echo server that supports socket activation.
-(The echo server is currently a bit limited in functionality.
+(The echo server currently has a bit limited functionality.
 It was written for the sole purpose of demonstrating socket activation)

 Here is an example.
 Start the echo server sockets